An official website of the United States government

 Island Senior Resources

 Volunteers needed!
 Island Senior Resources (ISR) is a Non-Profit 501(3)c organization, serving Island County since 1972, that provides essential resources for older/disabled adults, their families, and caregivers.
-We are seeking volunteers to help us with our newest program for social engagement to close the gap between older/disabled adults and social isolation.
+We are seeking volunteers in a couple different programs to assist a few times a month.

-Our program provides social enrichment to anyone 60+ yrs old or a disabled adult 18-59 yrs old.
-We have some transportation options available for those who need it.
-If possible, we would LOVE to bring more volunteers onboard as this program will not function without them.
-Volunteers must be 18 years or older, but youth are encouraged to volunteer with their guardians.
-This program is seeking help from active-duty military, reserves, contractors, civilians, and dependents.
+Volunteers must be 18 years or older, but youth are encouraged to volunteer with their guardian.
+These programs are seeking help from active-duty military, reserves, contractors, civilians, and dependents.
 So, pass along this info to anyone seeking to enrich their lives with human connection.
-Our goal is for our volunteers to commit to one social connection per week, although even a once-a-month commitment would help break the isolation so many of our disabled and aging community members are going through.
+Our goal is for our volunteers to commit to a few shifts per month, even a once-a-month commitment would help our program’s ability to provide assistance to our disabled and aging community members.

-For more information or to sign up, contact the ISR Connects Program Manager: Bailey Todd at 360-672-6505 or
+For more information or to sign up, contact Volunteer Coordinator, Bailey Todd, at bailey@islandseniorservices.org or go to senior-resources.org/volunteering/ to learn more.

 Volunteer Chore Program